Community Development Block Grant (CDBG) for Mitigation

 • Eastern NC Community Floodprints: Accelerating Rural Recovery and Resilience

-• Partner Organization: Coastal Dynamics Design Lab
+• Partner Organizations: Coastal Dynamics Design Lab (CDDL)

 • Statewide Probable Maximum Precipitation Study for North Carolina